XGRIDS Pro Guide™ / Module 3: Field Technique

 PortalCam Posture

 • Tilt range minus 60 to plus 60 degrees from vertical.
-Wider than the L2 Pro and K2 because the multi-camera array covers steep angles.
-Never point straight up or down.
+Much wider than the L2 Pro and K2.
+Never point straight up or straight down.

 Lighting Sensitivity